AlanRostem/scratchboy/README.md

 # ScratchBoy

-A GameBoy emulator programmed using C++.
+A GameBoy emulator programmed using a "minimal" C++.

 ## Coding Conventions